mathieuher/RetroSki/roadmap.md

 - ✔️ ~~Improve sounds~~
 - ✔️ ~~Add a counter for missed gates and display it in the results~~
 - ✔️ ~~Playable on mobile/touch devices via Touch controls~~
+- Add a setup screen to group all setup for user (Sounds, Ghosts, Spectators, ..)

 ## :bulb: Further ideas
 - Implement local multiplayer (same game or dual game)